 Winemaker Chris Eberle

-“Chris is here as long as he wants to be,” Gary says.
-“He is a spectacular young winemaker and has an excellent palate.
-I have never met a winemaker, including myself, who is quite so meticulous; he’s really sharp.
-I don’t care which of our wines you try, you will never be disappointed with the wine Chris Eberle makes.”
+“Chris is a spectacular young winemaker and has an excellent palate,” Gary says.
+“I have never met a winemaker, including myself, who is so meticulous.
+You will never be disappointed with the wine Chris makes.”